dsmbgu8/MCMTL/README.md

 Example learning and prediction functions are provided for the MALSAR (Multi-tAsk Learning via StructurAl Regularization) toolbox in the src/MALSAR directory.
 The MALSAR toolbox is available at: http://www.public.asu.edu/~jye02/Software/MALSAR/

-## Disclaimer

-Although this code has been reasonably well-tested, it is research code, and may contain bugs.
-Please feel free to contact the author (bbue@alumni.rice.edu) if you have any difficulties using the code.

 ## System Requirements